rootdarkarchon/XIVNVTrueHDR/README.md

 - HDR Visualization
 - Indicator HUD

-Also supports oggling HDR on/off via `/hdr toggle` (switches from SDR->HDR to SDR or vice versa).
+Also supports toggling HDR on/off via `/hdr toggle` (switches from SDR->HDR to SDR or vice versa).

 ---